alistairc/bank-ocr-kata/README.md

 ## Current State

-Reads a single digit from a file, and prints it out:
+Reads a single entry from a file, and prints it out:

 ```
-    $ BankOcr.Console "BankOcr.Tests/TestFiles/Digit1.txt"
+    $ BankOcr.Console "BankOcr.Tests/TestFiles/DigitsOneToNine.txt"
-    1
+    123456789
 ```
 ## Build and Test